-The duties of the employee representative Director shall automatically terminate ahead of schedule if the employment contract is terminated (subject to cases of intra-group transfer) or if employee appointed under the same conditions pursuant to vacant by death, resignation, dismissal or termination of the employment contract, the vacant seat shall be filled by an employee appointed under the same conditions pursuant to adjudication office of the Industrial Court (Conseil des Prud'hommes), issued under the accelerated procedure on the merits.
-The
+The duties of the employee representative Director shall automatically terminate ahead of schedule if the employment contract is terminated (subject to cases of intra-group transfer) or if employment contract, the vacant seat shall be filled by an employee appointed under the same conditions pursuant to adjudication office of the Industrial Court (Conseil des Prud'hommes), issued under the accelerated procedure on the merits.
+The contract is terminated (subject to cases of intra-group transfer) or if the TF1 Group exits the company that employs that Director.
+The Board of Directors takes all measures to organise their replacement.

-General Meeting of Shareholders for a term of three years, on the employee shareholders pursuant to Article L. 225-23 of the French proposal of the Supervisory Board of the FCPE, created as part of Commercial Code, appointed or reappointed by the Ordinary General Meeting of Shareholders for a term of three years, on the proposal of the Supervisory Board of the FCPE, created as part of the TF1 Group employee savings plan and invested mainly in TF1 shares.
+General Meeting of Shareholders for a term of three years, on the proposal of the Supervisory Board of the FCPE, created as part of the TF1 Group employee savings plan and invested mainly in TF1 shares.
 The Supervisory Board of the FCPE elects one candidate, by simple majority, from among the employee members of the Supervisory Board.